niceduckdev/portfolio/src/content/posts/dotfiles.md

 # The beginning

 I started using Arch Linux with a Hyprland rice but I completely broke it by updating my system.
 This is where my journey of distro-hopping began.
-Void, NixOS, Mint, Fedora, Debian and Ubuntu.
+Arch, Void, NixOS, Mint, Fedora, Debian and Ubuntu.

 I could not get the feeling of a tiling window manager out of my head.
 I started looking for alternatives that were less bleeding edge and more pratical for everyday work.